UBC-MDS/datateachr/README.md

 *Pronounced “Data Teacher”*

-The goal of datateachr is to provide an easy way to access open source data for the purpose of teaching.
+The goal of datateachr is to provide an easy way to access open source data for educational purposes.
 This is semi-tidied data obtained from multiple sources included the City of Vancouver’s Open Data Portal.

 ## Installation